SkylineCommunications/dataminer-docs/connector-help/connector_help/Red_Hat_Enterprise_Openshift.md

 ### Replica Controllers

-Replica Controllers are also listed and organized per namepsace in a tree control structure.
+Replica Controllers are also listed and organized per namespace in a tree control structure.

+> [!NOTE]
-### The pages listed below are exported to SRM DVEs and not visible in the main element
+> The pages listed below are exported to SRM DVEs and not visible in the main element

 ### Node Info